endurabyte/nreq/README.md

 # NReq

-NReq lets you keep track of software artifacts in your code.
+Using attributes, `NReq` lets you define and manage software artifacts such as requirements in your code.
+This stands in contrast to using an external tracking tool like Azure DevOps or Jira.

+Then, in code you can map the requirements to their implementing code.
+Using your favorite test framework, you can run unit test that verify that the all requirements are met.
+Finally, you can export the artifacts as markdown.

 [![Nuget Badge](https://buildstats.info/nuget/nreq)](https://www.nuget.org/packages/nreq)